SDXorg/pysd/docs/structure/python_builder.rst

 The use of a one-to-one dictionary in translation means that the breadth of functionality is inherently limited.
 In the case where no direct Python equivalent is available, PySD provides a library of functions such as `pulse`, `step`, etc. that are specific to dynamic model behavior.

 In addition to translating individual commands between Vensim/XMILE and Python, PySD reworks component identifiers to be Python-safe by replacing spaces with underscores.
-The translator allows source identifiers to make use of alphanumeric characters, spaces, or the symbol.
+The translator allows source identifiers to make use of alphanumeric characters, spaces, or special characteres.
+In order to make that possible a namespace is created, which links the original name of the variable with the Python-safe name.
+The namespace is also available in the PySD model class to allow users working with both original names and Python-safe names.

 Main builders